EnriqueDoster/helpful_bioinformatics_stuff/README.md

 ---

 * [UMN bioinformatics onboarding](https://github.com/EnriqueDoster/Bioinformatic_resources/blob/master/UMN_Bioinformatic_onboarding/UMN_bioinformatics_onboarding_overview.md)
-  * Level 1 - Core requirements for lab members
+  * Level 1 - Recruit training (Core requirements for lab members)
-    * First Quest: Server log-on and navigation.
+    * First Quest: Explore the town and surrounding environment (Server log-on and navigation.)
-    * Second Quest: Working with files (creating, editing, downloading)
+    * Second Quest: Gather and prepare your supplies (Viewing/managing files)
+    * Third Quest: Deliver a bioinformatic offering to the Queen!
+(Creating and downloading files)
-  * Level 2 - Running AMR++
+  * Level 2 -  (Running AMR++ on cn4201)
     * First Quest: Using MSI modules to run interactive jobs
     * Second Quest: Using screen
     * Third Quest: Submitting to the mesabi queue
-  * Level 3 - Running other tools/making custom nextflow pipelines
+  * Level 3 - (Running other tools/making custom nextflow pipelines)
     * First Quest: Installing tools using conda
     * Second Quest: Install shared tool
     * Third Quest: Create nextflow pipeline to use both tools
-  * Level 4 - Coding your own software (Becoming a hero)
+  * Level 4 - Becoming a hero (Coding your own software)
     * First Quest: Identify your weapon (coding language)
     * Second Quest: Find and help a civilian in distress (bioinformatic challenge)
     * Third Quest: Finish your quest by documenting the whole story into a pipeline